sschr015/Gen220-project-Hematophagous-vs-predatory-Reduviidae/README.md

 ## Visualizing the phylogeny
 <details>

 We used ggtree in R to visualize our phylogeny.
-The script **ggtree.R** was used and hematophagous species were marke by red tip labels.
+The script **ggtree.R** was used and hematophagous species were marked by red tip labels.
 A color gradient with legend was also created for detailing branches with bootstrap support.
 </details>